 Students are expected to come to school in neat and suitable attire that does not create a distraction to others or cause a disruption of the learning environment.
-For helpful guidance see pictures on page 9.

-- Clothing or accessories with vulgar expressions, which depict drugs, alcohol, tobacco products, or contain sexual wording or pictures, or inherently contains unreasonable potential to upset and hurt others are prohibited. - Torn or cut-off clothing, pajamas, pants and shorts with rips or holes above the knees, tank tops, halter tops, spaghetti-strap tops, and transparent clothing are prohibited.
-Straps from undergarments are tot to show. - Jackets, coats and hats may not be worn in school, but layered clothing for added warmth is acceptable.
-Head coverings of any kind, including, but not limited to, scarves, bandanas, masks, kerchiefs, athletic headbands, caps or hoods are prohibited.
+- Clothing or accessories with vulgar expressions, which depict drugs, alcohol, tobacco products, or contain sexual wording or pictures, or inherently contains unreasonable potential to upset and hurt others are prohibited. - Torn or cut-off clothing, pajamas, pants, and shorts with rips or holes above the knees, tank tops, halter tops, spaghetti-strap tops, and transparent clothing are prohibited.
+Straps from undergarments are not to show. - Jackets, coats, and hats may not be worn in school, but layered clothing for added warmth is acceptable.
+Head coverings of any kind, including, but not limited to, scarves, bandanas, masks, kerchiefs, athletic headbands, caps or hoods are prohibited. - Shirts, blouses, and see-through clothing that reveal the abdomen, chest, or undergarments are prohibited. - Miniskirts or pants, which reveal undergarments, are prohibited. - Appropriate length shirts must be worn over leggings - Appropriate length shorts must be worn. (fingertip length for guidance) - Backpacks and/or book bags must be stored in lockers. - Sunglasses (unless required by a medical order) are prohibited. - Spiked or studded bracelets, oversized or multi-finger rings, belts, or any other article of attire with spikes or studs attached, or chains (worn or displayed), are prohibited.

-- Shirts, blouses, and see-through clothing which reveal the abdomen, chest, or undergarments are prohibited. - Miniskirts or pants, which reveal undergarments, are prohibited. - Appropriate length shorts or skirts must be worn over leggings, tights, etc. - Backpacks and/or book bags must be stored in lockers. - Sunglasses (unless required by a medical order) are prohibited. - Spiked or studded bracelets, oversized or multi-finger rings, belts, or any other article of attire with spikes or studs attached, or chains (worn or displayed), are prohibited. - Footwear, which marks/damages floors or is a safety hazard, is prohibited. - No aerosol deodorants, colognes, or perfumes are permitted.
+- Footwear, which marks/damages floors or is a safety hazard, is prohibited. - No aerosol deodorants, colognes, or perfumes are permitted.